holepunchto/bare/README.md

 The seal applies to the process alone.
 Embedders running several Bare processes within the same operating system process may seal each of them independently, and sealing one has no effect on the addons the others may load.
 Addons are likewise owned by the process that loaded them and are unloaded when it is torn down.

+Sealing also freezes the [context](#context) registry that embedders publish handles to, which may neither gain nor lose an entry once sealed.

 For what sealing guarantees, what it deliberately leaves alone, and what embedders are expected to do on top of it, see [`docs/threat-model.md`](docs/threat-model.md).

 #### `const addon = new Addon(url)`